Patrick R. Hugg

 Patrick R. Hugg is an American legal scholar and professor.
 He joined the Loyola University in 1986, after practising in labor and employment discrimination law in New Orleans, Louisiana.
 He holds the John J. McAulay Distinguished Professorship.

 Biography

 Hugg received his A.B. in 1970 from Spring Hill College; his J.D. in 1978 from the University of Louisville; and his LL.M. in 1981 from Tulane University.
 He teaches a variety of subjects of law, including Appellate Advocacy, International Trade law, Comparative law, and European Union law.
 Hugg is the director of the Loyola International Programs, as well as the Vienna Summer Legal Studies Program, which he started in 1994.
 He served as a guest professor at the University of Vienna Law school in 1995 and at Yeditepe law faculty in Istanbul in 2004.
-Hugg has addressed audiences on a number of subjects, including judicial opinion writing and appellate advocacy.
+Hugg has addressed audiences on various subjects, encompassing judicial opinion writing and appellate advocacy.
 His speaking engagements have included the National Judicial College and numerous national conferences.